State issues emergency rules to protect workers from wildfire smoke

 The state Department of Labor & Industries filed emergency rules Friday to protect workers exposed to wildfire smoke.

-Wildfire smoke contains chemicals, gasses and fine particles that can harm health, L&I said in its news release.
-The main concern is over particulate matter, or PM, namely any particle less than 2.5 micrometers.
+Wildfire smoke contains chemicals, gasses and fine particles that can harm health, L&I said in the release.
+The main concern is over particulate matter, or PM, namely any particle smaller than than 2.5 micrometers.
 They can get deep into people’s lungs and worsen health conditions such as asthma.
 In addition, they negatively impact heart health and increase the risk of death.

 “This wildfire season is shaping up to be even worse than last year,” said L&I director Joel Sacks.
 “We’re establishing emergency rules to protect employees who have to work outside, breathing in smoky air all day long.”